One Louisville: COVID-19 Response Fund

 Louisville, thank you for stepping up for your neighbors!

 All grant dollars raised were directed by the One Louisville Fund Committee to provide financial assistance to individuals and households disproportionately impacted by the virus and its economic consequences.
-With support from our community and active participation by philanthropic, nonprofit, corporate, and government sectors, this collective response exceeded our expectations.

 Support for individuals impacted by this outbreak

 The Community Foundation of Louisville distributed to Louisville Metro Government a portion of the funds donated for the purpose of providing services to individuals disproportionately impacted by this outbreak.

 These funds were managed by the Office for Resilience and Community Services (RCS) and were used to support households impacted by COVID-19.

 If you or someone you know needs help during the COVID crisis or at any time, please CALL 2-1-1 or TEXT your zip code to 898211.

 This is a free and confidential information and referral service by Metro United Way to help people face life challenges, often for the first time, by connecting them to local resources they need including housing, food, healthcare, education, job assistance, and more.
 It’s available in over 100 languages, 24 hours a day, 7 days a week.